chintanboghara/Networking-And-Protocols/White Listing vs Grey Listing.md

 - When dealing with dynamic or unknown entities that need to prove trustworthiness.
 - When reducing spam, brute-force attacks, or unwanted automated interactions.
 - Example: Email servers rejecting and verifying unknown senders to combat spam.

----

-Let me know if you'd like examples or deeper explanations on implementing these techniques!